sarhanm/gradle-versioner/README.md

 All other branches get a major.minor of '0.0'.
 This helps keep the version scheme uploaded to nexus clean (or any other artifact repository ).

-This can be configured by passing in the regex that matches solid versions to the Versioner constructor.
+This can be configured via com.sarhanm.versioner.VersionerOptions:solidBranchRegex, so you could configure the plugin to always use the git tag for all branches.

 ### {#-of-commits}: